trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 We're ready now to launch a training process using the TensorFlow 2 Object Detection API.
 The API contains a [model_main_tf2.py](https://github.com/tensorflow/models/blob/master/research/object_detection/model_main_tf2.py) script that will run training for us.
 Feel free to explore the flags that this Python script supports in the source-code (i.e. `num_train_steps`, `model_dir` and others) to see their meanings.

-We will be training the model for `1000` iterations.
+We will be training the model for `1000` iterations (epochs).
 Feel free to train it for a smaller or larger number of iterations depending on the learning progress (see the TensorBoard charts).

 ```bash
 %%bash